AP Explains: How Yemen’s rebels increasingly deploy drones

-Saudi-led coalition forces last year also showed journalists a Houthi “drone boat,” filled with explosives that had failed to detonate.
+Coalition forces last year also showed journalists a Houthi “drone boat” filled with explosives that failed to detonate.

 They said those involved in building the components probably believed it would be destroyed in the blast, so they didn’t wipe the computer’s hard drive